top of page

 2. No hierarchical flow (App → Complex → Work Center)

-3. Don't know how many units selected/unselected for App → Complex → Work Center
+3. Don't know how many units selected/unselected for App → Complex → Work Centre

 5. Cannot assign one permission across all screens

-7. Screen title is confusing to new users
+7. The screen title is confusing to new admin users

-2. No hierarchical flow (App → Complex → Work Center) in the layout------------On this new design approach, It helps when the user selects an application, the related complexes appear, and when they choose a complex, the matching work centres show up automatically.
+2. This new design approach, it helps when the user selects an application, the related complexes appear, and when they choose a complex, the matching work centres show up automatically.

-5. Cannot assign one permission across all screens-----In the new design approach, users pick one permission and apply it to all screens for each module at once.
+5. In the new design approach, the user (admin) picks one permission and applies it to all screens for each module at once.

-7. Screen title is confusing to new users------Renamed the screen title from Create New Role to Assign complexes & work centres.
+7. Renamed the screen title from Create New Role to Assign complexes & work centres.

 04.jpg